Different types of flexible working

 This allows employees to set time aside for other things; be that more family time, caring for dependants, or even running their own business.

-The option to work less hours allows more control and greater freedom with working and non-working hours.
+The option to work fewer hours allows more control and greater freedom with working and non-working hours.

 Another increasingly popular form of flexible working is compressed hours.
 While many people find themselves working the standard 7.5 hour day over five days a week, some people would rather work longer days in order to obtain an overall shorter working week.